 Currently, more than half of the Board members are INED whose views carry significant weight in the Board's decisions.
 Fundamentally, it is independent of the above individuals and the respective boards of directors of the above companies in which the relevant directors have personal interests.
 Further, all the Directors are fully aware of, and have been discharging, their fiduciary duty to the Company and have acted and will continue to act in the best interest of the Company and the Shareholders as a whole.
 Therefore, the Group is capable of carrying on its businesses independently of, and at arm's length from, the said competing businesses.

 Management Contracts

-No contracts of significance concerning the management and administration of the whole or any substantial part of the business of the Company or any of its holding companies or subsidiaries were entered into with third parties or subsisted during the year.
+No contracts concerning the management and administration of the whole or any substantial part of the business of the Company were entered into or existed during the year.